gzwplato/fbdebugger/src/doc/_preparation.md

 ~~~

-I18N {#SubSecI18N}
+I18N {#SubSecMakeI18N}
 ----

 This target re-creates the file src/fbdbg.pot containing all strings
 for the translators.
 It scans the FB source code and the GUI
-description file (*.ui) and extracts the translatable string contexts.
+description files (*.ui) and extracts the translatable string contexts.
 Translators use this file to update their translation files in order to
 adapt changes.

+The file is independant from any build target, and therefor gets
+created in the source tree.

 \note This target needs gettext to be installed on your system.

-Doc {#SubSecDoc}
+Doc {#SubSecMakeDoc}
 ---

-This target creates the documentation in form of a html tree, located
+This target creates the documentation in form of a html tree.
+The html
-in the build directory.
+tree is independant from any build target, and therefor gets created in
+the source tree.

 \note This target needs Doxygen and fb-doc to be installed on your
       system.